Towards Hamiltonian Simulation with Decision Diagrams: Decision Diagrams

 \section{Decision Diagrams}

 In this section, we introduce a novel, complementary approach to classically simulate Hamiltonians based on (quantum) \emph{Decision Diagrams} (DDs).
-Decision diagrams are a data structure inspired by \emph{Binary Decision Diagrams} (BDDs) commonly used to represent and manipulate Boolean functions in computer science~\cite{minatoZerosuppressedBDDsSet1993}.
+DDs are a data structure inspired by \emph{Binary Decision Diagrams} (BDDs) commonly used to represent and manipulate Boolean functions in computer science~\cite{minatoZerosuppressedBDDsSet1993}.
 More specifically, a decision diagram, as it is considered in this work, is a directed acyclic graph with complex-valued edge weights that can be used to represent and manipulate quantum states and operators.
-DDs have already shown promise in classical quantum circuit simulation~\cite{zulehnerAdvancedSimulationQuantum2019, willeDecisionDiagramsQuantum2023}, synthesis~\cite{saeediSynthesisQuantumCircuits2011, niemannEfficientSynthesisQuantum2014}, and verification~\cite{willeVerificationQuantumCircuits2022}.
+DDs have already shown promise in classical quantum circuit simulation~\cite{grurl_noise-aware_2023, zulehnerAdvancedSimulationQuantum2019}, synthesis~\cite{zulehnerOnepassDesignReversible2018, saeediSynthesisQuantumCircuits2011, niemannEfficientSynthesisQuantum2014}, verification~\cite{burgholzerAdvancedEquivalenceChecking2021}, and measurements with shallow circuits~\cite{hillmich_decision_2021}.
 However, their application to Hamiltonian simulation has not been explored.
 The remainder of this section presents an introduction to decision diagrams as a data structure for Hamiltonian simulation.
 Our focus is to make this introduction as self-contained as possible without assuming any computer science background.